-Converse College encourages the enrollment of students from other countries.
-Application processes, timeline, requirements, and materials, including the Declaration and Certification of Finances, are available on the College website.
+Converse University encourages the enrollment of students from other countries.
+Application processes, timeline, requirements, and materials, including the Declaration and Certification of Finances, are available on the University website.

 The admission of international students is based on academic credentials and English proficiency of the candidate as well as completion of any US Federal or State requirements.
 Students must submit proof of financial means to study in the United States by completing the Declaration and Certification of Finances Form.
 Financial verification for international students is required to issue the immigration document (I-20).
 The I-20 is an immigration document used for the purpose of visa issuance outside the United States or for the immigration process “notification transfer” for students already in the United States.

-Converse College requires that all international academic documents (secondary (if applicable) or post-secondary transcripts, mark sheets, certificates, leaving examination results, etc.) be formally evaluated by a NACES member (myiee.org).
+Converse University requires that all international academic documents (secondary (if applicable) or post-secondary transcripts, mark sheets, certificates, leaving examination results, etc.) be formally evaluated by a NACES member (myiee.org).
 International freshman students are not eligible for the top two tiers of academic scholarships without having an evaluated transcript from a NACES member.
 All international transfer students must have an evaluated transcript from a NACES member prior to acceptance.
-Secondary/ High school students must request a “Document-by- document report” and college students must request a “Course-by-course report”.
+Secondary/ High school students must request a “course-by-course report” and college students must request a “Course-by-course report”.
 Students are required to pay applicable fees for such services.
-More information on evaluation services can be found on the college website or by contacting the Office of Admissions.
+More information on evaluation services can be found on the University website or by contacting the Office of Admissions.

-Health and accident insurance is mandatory for all international students on nonimmigrant visas enrolled at Converse College.
+Health and accident insurance and repatriation insurance are mandatory for all international students on nonimmigrant visas enrolled at Converse University.
 Proof of insurance is required before an I-20 may be issued.